KhalilBouslah/Crypto_Stream/README.md

 Storage: Processed data is stored in a PostgreSQL database.

-Visualization: Plotly generates interactive visualizations for price trends.
+Visualization: Matplotlib generates interactive visualizations for price trends.

 Orchestration: Airflow manages and schedules the entire pipeline.